nmmarzano/daily-coding-problem/2020-01-10/README.md

     32

-I don't have to redo the calculation for each group, so I only do one calculation for the "group result" and then another to account for the leftover term in case there's an odd number of them.
-So for each step of the example above the calculation done goes like:
+I don't have to redo the calculation for each group, so I only do one multiplication for the "group result" and then another to account for the leftover term in case there's an odd number of them.
+So for the example above the calculation done goes like this step by step:

     // setup
     rest = 1; result = x = 2;